deathaxe/sublime-commands/README.md

 }
 ```

+Save the settings file.
-Open command palette, select "Package Control: Install Package", search for "Default" and install it.
+Open command palette, select _Package Control: Install Package_, search for _Default_ and install it.

 ##### Manual Setup